unitedstates/federal_spending/README.md

 That will take any csvs out of the datafeeds folder, process them and put the result in the out folder.
 The source file will then have a timestamp prepended to the name and it will be moved to the done folder.
 If there is a problem with any file or year, you'll need to address the problem, and move the source files __back__ to the datafeeds folder and then remove the timestamp.

+You can stop here if you are not using Postgresql for your database.

+POSTGRESQL Setup

+-get stopwords file
+-symlink to postgresql text search data dir
+-run tsconfig.sql to create the text search config and dictionary that is used in other indexes -run the commands to build the partition tables

+Copy CSVs in to Postgresql

+python -c "from retinaburner.usaspending.scripts.usaspending.contracts_loader import Loader; Loader().print_sql('/path/to/contracts_2013.csv')"

+this prints the sql.
+Copy that into the dbshell command

+---- > turn all this into one command

+create indexes
+./manage.py dbshell < retinaburner/usaspending/scripts/usaspending/grants_indexes.sql

+run tests to ensure import --> write tests, check against usaspending api